prern4321/-Project-3-Group-3/README.md

 ## Prerna Dutt

 Worked out the coding logic for Project: index page , app.py, 2 visualizations, showcountyplot and sector chart using various JS libraries and connecting it all to the index page.
+The coding of the index page and connection to CSS style and boostrap elements , the toggling of the index page ,the java script files.
 Worked out the mouse over on the map visuals.
-The Javascript and the CSS files Setting up the sequel database and pandas connection to it .
+Setting up the sequel database and pandas connection to it .
 Testing the final outputs.
 Map with flow logic on read me.
-Using CanvasJs.Assisting in the finalization of readme.
+Using CanvasJs.
+Assisting in the finalization of readme.